lendot/guac/README.md

 NOTE: This program will not make music on its own; something will have to listen for the generated MIDI signals and produce the corresponding sounds.
 In my case I'm using [FluidSynth](http://www.fluidsynth.org/) on the same Pi and doing everything through ALSA.

-Here are the commands I used on a fresh raspbian installation to get everything setup:
+Here are the commands I used on a fresh [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) installation to get everything setup:

 Run `sudo raspi-config` and enable I2C.